newtheatre/history-project/_shows/73_74/the_stronger.md

 ---

-Two actresses meet by chance on Christmas Eve n a cafe.
+Two actresses meet by chance on Christmas Eve in a cafe.
 One is married, the other is not.
 One talks, the other remains silent, but between the two a story unfolds of past conquests and present victories.
 Of the two, the silent one and the chatterer, who is the stronger?